Arpita-Karmakar21/networkwalks-B082-week3-password_cracking_project/README.md

 <img width="1920" height="1080" alt="Screenshot 2026-08-25 221220" src="https://github.com/user-attachments/assets/71cbb27a-1710-49bc-9ee2-7fe4858aaf47" />
 <img width="1920" height="1080" alt="Screenshot 2026-08-25 221252" src="https://github.com/user-attachments/assets/3dde90b3-a8d5-4c0b-889c-f27d41f9c847" />

 ---
+### Module 1: W3-PM1: Password Cracking with Networkwalks Tools
+In this PDF password cracking, the tools of Networkwalks will be used.
+All of those are in web browser, website based tools.

+At first, the password protected or locked PDF file is downloaded.
+Then the https://networkwalks.com/hash-calculator/ website is opened on browser.

 ## Used Commands in terminal